Pori National Urban Park: History

-Pori was founded in 1558 by Duke John, John III of Sweden, at which time the mouth of the Kokemäenjoki was at the site of the present town center.
-As a result of the rise of the land and the decomposition of river silt, over time, islets were formed off the shore.
-The names of the islets come from the historical recreation areas of the city officials.
-The area distinguishes itself by the remnants of the idyllic villa community of early twentieth-century workers "summer homes".
-An example of an English-style park, Kirjurinluoto in particular has been the recreational area for Pori people for over a century.
+The Pori National Urban Park was established on the 6th of May 2002.
+It is meant to designate a coherent space of valuable parks, green spaces and cultural environments in Pori, stretching directly from the city centre to the sea and the forest.
+The area distinguishes itself by the remnants of the villa community of early twentieth-century workers "summer homes".
+An example of an English-style park, Kirjurinluoto, which has been the recreational area for Pori people for over a century.
 In 1996, a beach was added, along with the Pelle Hermanni children’s playground.
 Kirjurinluoto has been the site of the Pori Jazz festival since 1966.
 The park complex is being expanded towards the Kirjurinluoto Arena, on Raatimiehenluoto.
 Kirjurinluoto is connected to the city center by the pontoon bridge Taavi.
 The Pormestari bridge, completed in the summer of 2001, connects Kirjurinluoto to the Pormestarinluoto and Isosanta districts of Pori.